StefanOckay/svg_plot_function/README.md

 # svg_plot_function
 The program expects 0 or 5 arguments.
-If 0 arguments are specified, a table of functional values is printed to stdout.
-If 5 arguments are specified properly, .svg file with fucntion plots is created as well.
-New plottable functions will be added in future.
+If 0 arguments are specified, a table of functional values at 0, 1, ..., 5 is printed to stdout.
+If 5 arguments are specified properly(the output .svg file, width and height of the svg plane, x and y axis range), .svg file with plots of functions passed via stdin is created as well.
+Available functions are: linear with constant coefficient only, linear with linear coefficient only, sin x, cos x.
+New plottable functions might be added in future.